National Cancer Institute

 Bupropion is the only medication with this mechanism of action.
 It blocks the dopamine transporter while its primary metabolite, 6-hydroxybupropion, is a potent NE reuptake inhibitor.
 Bupropion may be more effective in the treatment of atypical depression (i.e., depression with fatigue and hypersomnia).
 It is a unique alternative to SSRIs and SNRIs for treating persons with depression and cancer, especially when depression is accompanied by fatigue.
 Unlike serotonergic antidepressants, bupropion is not associated with sexual dysfunction; therefore, it may be useful in treating patients who wish to remain sexually active and those who have experienced sexual dysfunction with other antidepressants.

 Bupropion is available in three formulations based on frequency of administration: immediate release (three times daily), sustained release (twice daily), and extended release (once daily).
 The sustained- and extended-release formulations are used more frequently because of the ease of administration and less risk of certain side effects, such as anxiety and seizures.
 The risk of seizures with bupropion is low but can be increased substantially by predisposing factors such as history of seizures, head trauma, brain tumor, and eating disorders.
-Bupropion should be avoided in patients with malignant diseases involving the brain and a history of cranial trauma or seizure disorder, and is contraindicated in persons with a history of bulimia.
+Bupropion should be avoided in patients with malignant diseases involving the brain and histories of cranial trauma or seizure disorder, and it is contraindicated in persons with a history of bulimia.
 Other potential side effects with bupropion include anxiety and insomnia.

 Antidepressants with mixed pharmacological properties